khornberg/cloud-events-handler/README.md

 Send CloudEvents (and others) to a WSGI application

 ## Problem
-How do handle events from your cloud provider of choice with your WSGI application?
+How does a WSGI application handle events from the cloud provider of choice?

 _Events could be_
 * [CloudEvents](https://cloudevents.io/)